bbauska/meta-react-basics/README.md

   width="70%" />
 </p>

-I also need to import link from react-router-dom and save my changes.
-Now when I click on either of the navbar links, the correct content loads in the browser.
+<p>I also need to import link from react-router-dom and save my changes.
+Now when I click on either of the navbar links, the correct content loads in the browser.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s03-l.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->